LoneDev6/Wiki-ItemsAdder/plugin-usage/adding-content/emojis.md

 ```

 Edit your small emoji by adding the `chat` `hover` property with the custom `override_text`.\
-The `override_text` is used to show the big emoji in the hover description text.&#x20;
+The `override_text` is used to show the big emoji in the hover description text.

 ```yaml
 info: